Wolfgang Laib: Life and work

 He returned to his home village near Biberach, and the intensity of his medical experience combined with all else led to the creation of his first "milkstones".
 Consisting of a rectangular piece of polished, pure white marble, the top center of the surface is sanded down to create a subtle depression which Laib fills with milk, thus allowing the unity of the ephemeral milk with the solid density of the white marble.

 In 1977, Laib began to collect pollen in the meadows and forests around the vicinity of his village; he has continued to collect pollen every spring to summer since then, with the process becoming an important part of his daily life.
 The pollen is presented in exhibitions in a variety of ways, best known as a radiant field sifted on the floor in a softened rectangular form.
 In other special situations, the pollen is presented in simple glass jars or small piles.

 In 1976, he had his first exhibition at gallery Mueller–Roth in Stuttgart showing the early Milkstones.
 This was the beginning of many exhibitions around the world over many decades.
 In 1979 and 1981, he had his first exhibitions in New York.
 He lived and worked in Tribeca, a time during which he met Carolyn Reep, a conservator specializing in Asian art and antiquities, who would then after become his wife.
 In 1982, he took part in the Documenta 7 and represented Germany in the Venice Biennale together with Hanne Darboven and Gotthard Graubner.

-In 1985, Carolyn moved to Germany and as his wife accompanied Laib over many decades until the present.
-This became a very intense and beautiful relationship, sharing the life, work and values they were seeking to achieve.
-In 1986, their daughter Chandra Maria was born.
+In 1985, Carolyn moved to Germany, where she accompanied Wolfgang Laib as his spouse over the following decades.
+Their relationship involved a shared engagement with their personal and professional lives, as well as common values.
+In 1986, their daughter, Chandra Maria, was born.